 Teaching Materials Paired with Reflections

-- A syllabus you’ve used; reflection on what your goals were, how well the syllabus worked and changes you might make.
+- A syllabus you’ve used; reflection on what your goals were, how well the syllabus worked, and changes you might make.

-- Student evaluations represented graphically or quantitatively; reflection suggesting how you might use this data to support your improvement.
+- Student evaluations are represented graphically or quantitatively; reflection suggesting how you might use this data to support your improvement.

-- Class material you created; reflection as to why you produced it, how well it worked toward your goals, how you might change it or why retain it.
+- Class material you created; reflection as to why you produced it, how well it worked toward your goals, how you might change it, or why retain it.

 - A journal of your teaching or someone else’s teaching in a particular class; reflection on your own journal, each other’s journals, or a dialogue between the two of you about what you see in these journals.